 The Carbon Trends and Management theme incorporates NIACS efforts that design, produce, and disseminate scientific information about land use, management, and the carbon cycle with efforts to provide tools and resources that help forest managers consider climate change impacts and identify adaptation actions that maintain or enhance carbon benefits of forests.
-The focus for research efforts include quantifying the effects of land use change and forest management on soil carbon sequestration, assessing how forest biomass production changes with disturbance or succession, and investigating interactions between forest carbon and other ecosystem processes.
+The focus for research efforts include quantifying the effects of land use change and forest management on soil carbon, assessing forest biomass change from disturbance and succession, and investigating interactions between forest carbon and other ecosystem processes.
 Forest carbon management outreach efforts use the best available science to advance the integration of climate adaptation and mitigation through education, training, and collaboration on research and program development efforts with a diversity of partner organizations.